NavasotaBrewing/brewdrivers/contributing.md

 `relays/` is a little different.
 Once again, `relays/mod.rs` and `bytestring.rs` contain things that may be common to all relay boards.
 The `str1.rs` module is a driver for the `STR116` and `STR108` relay boards specifically.
 We may add support for more relay boards, perhaps of a completely different type, in the `relays/` directory.

 Devices could be grouped by family, manufacturer, function, or name.
 The directory structure should just follow common sense.
 Things should go where it seems they should go.

+## Documentation and Testing
+All added code should be well documented and tested.
+I may refuse or delay a driver's inclusion here until it's tested and documented.